 Clerestory – A window in the upper part of a high-ceilinged room that admits light to the center of the room.

 Combination door – A screen or storm door used in combination with a primary door.
 Storm windows also are referred to as combination windows

 Composite – A term used for window or door components, which consist of two or more materials, such as wood and plastic.
 The term also is used for windows and doors which combine two or more materials in the frame or sash construction, such as a product with a wood interior and a vinyl or aluminum exterior.

-Condensation – Water vapor from the air deposited on any cold surface, which has a temperature below the dew point.
+Condensation – Water vapor from the air deposited on any cold surface that has a temperature below the dew point.
 Sometimes a problem on cold (and poorly insulated) window glass or framing that is exposed to humid indoor air.

 Condensation Resistance (CR) – A measurement of how well a product resists the formation of condensation on the roomside of the unit.
 CR is expressed as a number between 1 and 100.
 The higher the number, the better a product is able to resist condensation.
 CR is an optional rating.

-Corner cleaner – Machine that removes the bead of excess material formed in welding vinyl window corners.
+Corner cleaner – A machine that removes the bead of excess material formed in welding vinyl window corners.

 Dade County – Florida County, including Miami, which has set numerous standards and requirements for hurricane-resistant windows and doors.